-We return to the two- slit experiment for electrons.
+We will return to the two- slit experiment for electrons.
 Using this experiment we will see how matter waves are related to where electrons may be located.

-In previous activities you saw that experimental evidence supports the theory that matter, such as electrons and subatomic particles, exhibit wave behavior.
-Wave behavior is utilized by the electron microscope, which enables us to look at nanometer-sized details in objects. we will see that this wave behavior is critical to understanding a number of phenomena, including energy in atoms and solids.
+In the previous activities you saw that experimental evidence supports the theory that matter, such as electrons and subatomic particles, exhibit wave behavior.
+Wave behavior is utilized by the electron microscope, which enables us to look at nanometer-sized details in objects.
+We must consider this wave behavior as we try to understand why atoms have only certain allowed energies.
 The next steps are to learn how to interpret matter waves, to understand what information they carry, and how we can use that information.